Orcomp/DemoWebsite/documentation/webversion/webversion.md

 ---

 This page will contain documentation on how to install and use the stand alone web (Silverlight 5) application.

-The web application shares a lot of the same features as the desktop version, except:
+The web application shares about 90% of the same features as the desktop version.

-- Shortcut keys
+The main exception are the **shortcut keys** which do not work in a web browser.

+The purpose of the web version is more to publish results for multiple people to view.

+Different views can be setup to display different information for different groups of people. (i.e. Managers, Sales force, Customers etc...)

 Prerequisites
 ==============